-When sending an SCTP packet, the endpoint MUST fill in the Verification Tag field of the outbound packet with the tag value in the Initiate Tag parameter of the INIT or INIT ACK received from its peer.
+When sending an SCTP packet, the endpoint MUST fill in the Verification Tag field of the outbound packet with the tag value in the Initiate Tag parameter of the INIT or INIT ACK chunk received from its peer.

 When receiving an SCTP packet, the endpoint MUST ensure that the value in the Verification Tag field of the received SCTP packet matches its own tag.
-If the received Verification Tag value does not match the receiver's own tag value, the receiver shall silently discard the packet and shall not process it any further except for those cases listed in Section 8.5.1 below.
+If the received Verification Tag value does not match the receiver's own tag value, the receiver MUST silently discard the packet and MUST NOT process it any further, except for those cases listed in Section 8.5.1 below.

-- 8.5.1.
-Exceptions in Verification Tag Rules - A) Rules for packet carrying INIT: - The sender MUST set the Verification Tag of the packet to 0. - When an endpoint receives an SCTP packet with the Verification Tag set to 0, it should verify that the packet contains only an INIT chunk.
-Otherwise, the receiver MUST silently discard the packet. - B) Rules for packet carrying ABORT: - The endpoint MUST always fill in the Verification Tag field of the outbound packet with the destination endpoint's tag value, if it is known. - If the ABORT is sent in response to an OOTB packet, the endpoint MUST follow the procedure described in Section 8.4.
+8.5.1.
+Exceptions in Verification Tag Rules

+A) Rules for packets carrying an INIT chunk:

+- The sender MUST set the Verification Tag of the packet to 0. - When an endpoint receives an SCTP packet with the Verification Tag set to 0, it SHOULD verify that the packet contains only an INIT chunk.
+Otherwise, the receiver MUST silently discard the packet.

+B) Rules for packets carrying an ABORT chunk:

-- The receiver of an ABORT MUST accept the packet if the Verification Tag field of the packet matches its own tag and the T bit is not set OR if it is set to its peer's tag and the T bit is set in the Chunk Flags.
-Otherwise, the receiver MUST silently discard the packet and take no further action. - C) Rules for packet carrying SHUTDOWN COMPLETE: - When sending a SHUTDOWN COMPLETE, if the receiver of the SHUTDOWN ACK has a TCB, then the destination endpoint's tag MUST be used, and the T bit MUST NOT be set.
-Only where no TCB exists should the sender use the Verification Tag from the SHUTDOWN ACK, and MUST set the T bit. - The receiver of a SHUTDOWN COMPLETE shall accept the packet if the Verification Tag field of the packet matches its own tag and the T bit is not set OR if it is set to its peer's tag and the T bit is set in the Chunk Flags.
+- The endpoint MUST always fill in the Verification Tag field of the outbound packet with the destination endpoint's tag value if it is known. - If the ABORT chunk is sent in response to an OOTB packet, the endpoint MUST follow the procedure described in Section 8.4. - The receiver of an ABORT chunk MUST accept the packet if the Verification Tag field of the packet matches its own tag and the T bit is not set OR if it is set to its Peer's Tag and the T bit is set in the Chunk Flags.
 Otherwise, the receiver MUST silently discard the packet and take no further action.

+C) Rules for packets carrying a SHUTDOWN COMPLETE chunk:

+- When sending a SHUTDOWN COMPLETE chunk, if the receiver of the SHUTDOWN ACK chunk has a TCB, then the destination endpoint's tag MUST be used and the T bit MUST NOT be set.
+Only where no TCB exists SHOULD the sender use the Verification Tag from the SHUTDOWN ACK chunk and MUST set the T bit. - The receiver of a SHUTDOWN COMPLETE chunk accepts the packet if the Verification Tag field of the packet matches its own tag and the T bit is not set OR if it is set to its Peer's Tag and the T bit is set in the Chunk Flags.
+Otherwise, the receiver MUST silently discard the packet and take no further action.
+An endpoint MUST ignore the SHUTDOWN COMPLETE chunk if it is not in the SHUTDOWN-ACK-SENT state.

-An endpoint MUST ignore the SHUTDOWN COMPLETE if it is not in the SHUTDOWN-ACK-SENT state. - D) Rules for packet carrying a COOKIE ECHO - When sending a COOKIE ECHO, the endpoint MUST use the value of the Initiate Tag received in the INIT ACK. - The receiver of a COOKIE ECHO follows the procedures in Section 5. - E) Rules for packet carrying a SHUTDOWN ACK - If the receiver is in COOKIE-ECHOED or COOKIE-WAIT state the procedures in Section 8.4 SHOULD be followed; in other words, it should be treated as an Out Of The Blue packet. - 9.
-Termination of Association
+D) Rules for packets carrying a COOKIE ECHO chunk:

+- When sending a COOKIE ECHO chunk, the endpoint MUST use the value of the Initiate Tag received in the INIT ACK chunk. - The receiver of a COOKIE ECHO chunk follows the procedures in Section 5.

+E) Rules for packets carrying a SHUTDOWN ACK chunk:

+• If the receiver is in COOKIE-ECHOED or COOKIE-WAIT state, the procedures in Section 8.4 SHOULD be followed; in other words, it is treated as an OOTB packet.

+9. Termination of Association